 - Fresh or Frozen Pineapple – Pineapple contains the enzyme bromelain which acts as a digestive aid, is anti-inflammatory, and may even help kill viruses.

 - Peppermint Essential Oil – Peppermint is well known for it’s anti-nausea effects.
 Dilute it with a carrier oil and rub on the soles of the feet (be careful not to get it on the eyes or face).
 You can also diffuse it into a room or put it on a wet washcloth.
 My favorite brand of essential oils is doTERRA.
+(Please note that peppermint oil might not be the best choice for young children because it can potentially cause skin irritation and respiratory distress when inhaled.)

 - Warm Epsom Salt Bath– Epsom salts are comforting, good for detox, and will provide some needed magnesium.
 We add a few drops of doTERRA lavender essential oil to our bath, too.